Cyoda-platform/ai-assistant-ui/README.md

 ### Installation

-To set up the project, follow these steps:
+To set up the project, navigate to the **packages/web** folder and follow these steps:

 1. **Create Environment File**
    Copy the `.env.template` file to `.env` and set the appropriate configuration values.